On this is part of the site you will find extensive information on:

-Dysgraphia (pronounced: dis-graf-ia) affects approximately 10% of the population.
+Dysgraphia (pronounced: dis-graf-eea) affects approximately 10% of the population.
 Dysgraphia is a neurological disorder, and dysgraphia symptoms are characterised by the inability to write correctly.
 Dysgraphia, in fact, refers specifically to the failure to perform operations in handwriting.
 It could be described as an extreme difficulty with fine-motor skills.

 Fine-motor skills are essential for good writing.
-Students with dysgraphia symptoms may have difficulties with the simplest of writing tasks; their handwriting will barely be legible; the writing will appear incorrect; distorted; have letters of different sizes and different size spaces between letters.
+Students with dysgraphia symptoms may have problems with the simplest of writing tasks; their handwriting will barely be legible; the writing will appear incorrect; distorted; have letters of different sizes and different size spaces between letters.
 Student’s have particular difficulties following a straight line and keeping to a margin.
 Students with dysgraphia find it particularly painful when writing by hand.
 Dysgraphia Checklist

 Definition of Dysgraphia